For Youth and Families

 What Are Child and Family Team (CFT) Meetings?

-- CFT meetings are held monthly, or more frequently as needed.
+• CFT meetings are held monthly, or more frequently as needed.

-- CFT meetings are led by a facilitator and include the youth, parents or caregivers, extended family members and the family’s health care providers.
-Meetings can include people who support the family without receiving payment, such as friends, neighbors, coaches, mentors, pastors, coworkers and teachers.
+• CFT meetings are led by a facilitator and include the youth, parents or caregivers, extended family members, and the family’s health care providers.
+Meetings can include people who support the family without receiving payment, such as friends, neighbors, coaches, mentors, pastors, coworkers, and teachers.
 These people are called natural supports.

-- Meeting agendas and minutes help participants keep track of goals, needs and action steps.
+• Meeting agendas and minutes help participants keep track of goals, needs, and action steps.

 What are other ways to make my family’s voice heard?

-Family and youth voice are at the center of System of Care, both on a personal and community level.
+Family and youth voices are at the center of System of Care, both on a personal and community level.
 There are several ways to have your voice heard and your concerns represented.
 These include: